-30. Purchasing power has increased significantly over the years as a consequence of the improvement in hourly wage rates and the increase in welfare benefits.
-In real terms, growth has been even greater than wage statistics would seem to show, given the underlying downward trend recorded in the consumer price index (see above).
+- 30. Purchasing power has increased significantly over the years as a consequence of the improvement in hourly wage rates and the increase in welfare benefits.
+In real terms, growth has been even greater than wage statistics would seem to show, given the underlying downward trend recorded in the consumer price index (see above). - (1) The inflationary pressure resulting from the deterioration in the terms of trade with the West was nil till 1973 and only a fraction of 1% a year during 1974 and 1975. - (2) On the other hand it is possible in a centrally planned economy to shield enterprises from a rise in import prices by using the revenues deriving from higher export prices directly to pay the increased import bill. - (3) These indices correspond to an average wage figure of respectively 146 and 149.3 roubles.

-The system of minimum wages was introduced in the 31.
-Soviet Union in 1956.
+- 31. The system of minimum wages was introduced in the Soviet Union in 1956.
 At that time, the minimum wage rate was fixed at 27 roubles a month in rural areas and 30 roubles in urban districts.
 At the present time no-one earns less than 70 roubles and the average wage is 140 to 150 roubles depending on the industry concerned.
 Since a husband and wife frequently both work, a wage of 250 roubles is not unusual in a worker's household.
 Engineers and technicians earn between 220 and 250 roubles a month and trust managers about 400 roubles.
-If account is taken of the low cost of rents (5% of income) and of items of everyday use, nominal purchasing power is relatively high.

-32. Apart from wages, households receive substantial benefits from the social funds (89 milliard roubles in 1975)(2).
+If account is taken of the low cost of rents (5% of income) and of items of everyday use, nominal purchasing power is relatively high. - 32.
+Apart from wages, households receive substantial benefits from the social funds (89 milliard roubles in 1975)(1).
 The latter meet the cost of pensions, allowances, holidays and student grants.
-They account for about 25% of general resources distribution in the form of wages.

-(1) These indices corresp ond to an aver age wage figure of respec tively] 46 and 149.3 1 roubles. -

-(2) Not all these funds are devoted to cash allowances, however, part being granted in the form of free perquisites (educational, health and cultural services, etc.).

-33. All these revenues are reflected in the existence of a growing purchasing power which, together with the availability of earlier forced savings, would appear to exceed the growth of disposable goods and services.
-However, the experts are not in complete agreement in their conclusions on this issue.

-34. Certain experts believe that the inflationary gap should tend to narrow in the light of the substantial increase in consumer goods (Group B); the availability of such goods on the official market in increasing quantities has improved living standards.
-Moreover, there is no doubt that in the longer term the Soviet consumers' needs have been increasingly met, especially during the 1960s.

-Trends during the Ninth Five-Year Plan (1971-75) 35.
-The Plan provided for an upturn in however seem less clear.
-Group B output of 48.6%: This target was far from achieved, in contrast to the quasi realisation of the planned progression Looking at the Plan in aggregate terms, it may be of revenues. inferred that the lag in consumer goods output coupled with shortcomings recorded in the housing sector and with two poor harvest, only further contributed to the imbalance between supply in goods and services and household demand.
-Nevertheless, although developing less rapidly than planned, in 1974-75 output of consumer goods grew at a faster rate than the evolution of purchasing power.

-36. On the whole a substantial gap remains between household needs and the level of satisfaction of the consumer.
-This gap is doubtless even more qualitative than quantitative.
+They account for about 25% of general resources distribution in the form of wages. - 33.
+All these revenues are reflected in the existence of a growing purchasing power which, together with the availability of earlier forced savings, would appear to exceed the growth of disposable goods and services.
+However, the experts are not in complete agreement in their conclusions on this issue. - 34.
+Certain experts believe that the inflationary gap should tend to narrow in the light of the substantial increase in consumer goods (Group B); the availability of such goods on the official market in increasing quantities has improved living standards.
+Moreover, there is no doubt that in the longer term the Soviet consumers needs have been increasingly met, especially during the 1960s. - 35.
+Trends during the Ninth Five-Year Plan (1971-75) however seem less clear.
+The Plan provided for an upturn in Group B output of 48.6%: This target was far from achieved, in contrast to the quasi realization of the planned progression of revenues.
+Looking at the Plan in aggregate terms, it may be inferred that the lag in consumer goods output coupled with shortcomings recorded in the housing sector and with two poor harvests, only further contributed to the imbalance between supply in goods and services and household demand.
+Nevertheless, although developing less rapidly than planned, in 1974-75 output of consumer goods grew at a faster rate than the evolution of purchasing power. - 36.
+On the whole a substantial gap remains between household needs and the level of satisfaction of the consumer.
+This gap is doubtless even more qualitative than quantitative. - (1) Not all these funds are devoted to cash allowances, however, part being granted in the form of free perquisites (educational, health and cultural services, etc.)